crusher-dev/docsv2/docs/sdk/reference.md

 title: Crusher SDK Reference
 sidebar_label: Reference
 ---
-This page contains API refeence for the crusher SDK, which can be used while writing custom code.
+This page contains API reference for the crusher SDK, which can be used while writing custom code.

-** Page Actions **
+## Page Actions ##
 Accessed through `crusherSdk.page`

 1. `.screenshot({timeout?: number; name?: string;})`